On 2038-01-19 03:14:07 UTC the world will end.

-~ 32-bit UnixGiven that even artifacts in the ancient Mayan calendar attract apocalyptic cults, surely Unix will generate them too.
-Unix is gradually switching to 64-bit timestamps which don’t have this Y2K38 problem.
+~ 32-bit UnixGiven that even artefacts in the ancient Mayan calendar attract apocalyptic cults, surely Unix will generate them too.
+Unix has largely switched to 64-bit timestamps which don’t have this Y2K38 problem.

 If you think it’s expensive to hire a professional to do the job, wait until you hire an amateur.